SudirKrishnaaRS/Frontend-Repo/HTML/01 Semantic HTML/Semantic HTML.md

 5. **What are the accessibility benefits of using `<nav>` or `<main>`?**
    Screen readers can identify `<nav>` as the navigation region and `<main>` as the primary content, allowing users to navigate pages efficiently without unnecessary repetition.

-Let me know which topic you’d like to tackle next!